jootaha/Attack-on-Titan-game/README.md

 builder.
 – Java OOP features were essential to implement this project

-## Project grading:
-The project was given a grade of A+

 ## Gameplay:
 You start the game on a 2D plane, you have a number of walls that differs according to the difficulty,